Angleito/Angleito.github.io/about.md

 - **AI-Assisted Trading Bot (Bluefin Exchange):** Developed an autonomous trading agent using AI tools to enhance machine learning algorithms for market trend analysis and trade execution on the Bluefin Exchange.
 Implemented risk management strategies and backtesting capabilities while leveraging AI to optimize performance across various market conditions.

-- **AI-Enhanced Flashloan Bot (Sui Network):** Created a flashloan arbitrage bot for the Sui blockchain, utilizing AI assistance to identify price discrepancies across decentralized exchanges and execute profitable trades within a single transaction.
+- **[AI-Enhanced Flashloan Bot (Sui Network)](https://github.com/Angleito/SuiFlashBotTemplate):** Created a flashloan arbitrage bot for the Sui blockchain, utilizing AI assistance to identify price discrepancies across decentralized exchanges and execute profitable trades within a single transaction.
 Used Sui Move programming language with AI guidance to ensure secure and efficient smart contract execution.
+The GitHub repository contains a simplified demo version - contact me for information about the full implementation with advanced features.

 - **Personal Portfolio Website:** Professional website showcasing my development skills and blockchain projects using React.js built with AI-assisted development techniques.

 ## Contact

 Feel free to reach out to me at [arainey555@gmail.com](mailto:arainey555@gmail.com) or connect with me on [GitHub](https://github.com/Angleito).
+I'm open to discussing my projects in more detail, including access to full implementations not publicly available.